Shimizu-Technology/crab_daddy_frontend/docs/payment_processing.md

 # Payment Processing System

-The Hafaloha platform offers a flexible payment processing system with support for both PayPal and Stripe payment gateways.
+The Crab Daddy platform offers a flexible payment processing system with support for both PayPal and Stripe payment gateways.
 This document provides an overview of the payment system architecture in the frontend application.

 ## Overview